DancingGranny/DancingGranny/README.md

-- 👋 Hi, I’m @DancingGranny
+- 👋 Hello, I'm Nathan
-- 👀 I’m interested in grinding
+- 👀 I like to travel
-- 🌱 I’m currently learning Beginner Coding and Calc
+- 🌱 I’m currently learning how to code in Java and Python
-- 💞️ I’m looking to collaborate on Nothing yet (gimme some time to get the beginning stuff down :))
+- 💞️ I would love to collaborate on any projects
 - 📫 How to reach me Email: nathan.cm.lee@gmail.com
-- 😄 Pronouns: I don't do this I'm a guy
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: Got a dog named Peppie...love this dog...:)
+- ⚡ Fun fact: Got a dog named Peppie

 <!---
 DancingGranny/DancingGranny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.